sssoz/pkp-annual-report/_sections/05-community.md

 ---
 heading: Community
 subheading: Community makes us open.
 intro: "How does the world’s most widely used free and open source journal publishing platform remain open?
-The answer is easy: you.
+The answer is easy: <strong>you</strong>.
 Behind PKP is a vibrant, passionate, and international community of contributors who help to make our software better, together."
 ---

 ### [Some heading here]